 Trigger Point Dry Needling in St. Peters, MO | Axes Physical Therapy

-We’ve seen so many patients frustrated by an inability to find pain relief or a return to normal function and activity through medication or other treatments.
-At Axes, our professional and experienced physical and occupational in St. Peters, MO work with you as a team to design a personalized treatment plan with a proven track record of success.
-We’ve pledged our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that backward kicks on a soccer field, biking through the park, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
-Reach out to a knowledgeable St. Peters, MO physical therapist online or call the location closest to you.
+Many of our patients come to us as their last resort because, after all sorts of medication and other treatments, they still just can’t find relief.
+At Axes, our qualified and skilled physical and occupational in St. Peters, MO work with you as a team to develop a personalized treatment plan that research and experience tells us is effective.
+We’ve dedicated our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that running a fast break, taking a morning job, or just being able to go about your day without feeling any pain.
+Get in touch with a knowledgeable St. Peters, MO physical therapist online or call the location most convenient for you.